 Hato is (/written as):

-A straight male otaku who was inexplicably drawn to BL, who uses female presenting personas to enjoy the fandom surrounding BL and who abstracts the desire portrayed within the genre to his own condition (whatever that may be).
+A straight male otaku who was inexplicably drawn to BL, who presents as a female persona to enjoy the fandom surrounding BL and who abstracts the desire portrayed within the genre to his own condition (whatever that may be).

 His latest gift, the creation of Nadeshiko no Genshiken again offers a shipping fantasy/ possibility as a candidate in the Mada harem: a demure, passive ultra-feminine character, erroneously conflated with the josou/ otokonoko (trap) genre.
 The story that he believes that Madarame has an interest in these provides sufficient cover.
 As the rest of the harem is mostly composed of peripheral Genshiken affiliates, the circle is not threatened.
 (Sue really doesn’t belong and has denied membership in the harem, but as magical outlander girl she can claim observer status.
 This begs the peripheral question: how much could Sue blab?
 Harem dinner reports?
 The secret stash of Mada x Hato-chan drawings?)